bo-miao/HTR/README.md

-The paper is under review, the code will released later.
+The paper is under review, the code will be released later.